Arafo/SteamBot--Keybanker-/README.md

 ### Keybanking - closing thoughts ###

 I've also made modifications here and there to the original SteamBot wrapper.
 For example, I've added `EPersonaState.Trade`, along with a `RemoveAllFriends()` function in `SteamFriends.cs`.
+However, I had to remove these because I forgot the SteamKit submodule is downloaded seperately.

 ## Info ##